Here is the latest news:

 Peak Materials ultimately must gain approval from Summit County, as well as Colorado Mined Land Reclamation Board (MLRB).
 MLRB is a multi-interest citizen board which establishes the regulations, standards and policies that guide the Division of Reclamation, Mining and Safety (DRMS).
 The Board was created in 1976 by the Colorado General Assembly.
 Members are appointed by the Governor and confirmed by the legislature, serving terms of 4 years.
 If either the state or county deny the permit, it is game over for Peak.

 Thank you for making your voice heard to DRMS.
 If you asked for Party status you will be notified by MLRB when and where you can participate in the permit hearing.
-This could be as early as mid-December or in 2021.
+This will now be sometime in the first half of 2021.

 We believe that we can convince the MLRB to deny the permit.
 LBRU has submitted its own request for Party status on behalf of our experts in the domains of water, wildlife, fishery, transportation, and reclamation.
 We and they judge Peak’s application to DRMS to be woefully inadequate and challengeable for a multitude of reasons.